Can India get back PoK? Here is what the plan is

 Developing Kashmir to take back PoK: The real reason why Pakistan is worried

-External Affairs Minster S Jaishankar has said that PoK is a part of India and it expects to have physical jurisdiction over it someday.
+External Affairs Minister S Jaishankar has said that PoK is a part of India and it expects to have physical jurisdiction over it someday.

 The occupation: